-Part of our effort to build a sustainable company includes transitioning our business away from fossil fuels and water waste.
-To that end, two of our 2025 signature goals are to use 100 percent renewable energy and 100 percent process water recycling at our major facilities.
-We are in the early stages of planning and investing in our facilities to further reduce overall energy and water consumption in order to reach our new target.
+We are in the early stages of planning and investing in our facilities to further reduce overall energy and water consumption in order to reach our goals.
 We are making significant progress, from identifying our highest-emitting activities to engaging employees across our company to adopt a more energy-efficient mindset.
-We achieved a 28.3% reduction in greenhouse gas emissions intensity between 2014 and 2019, exceeding our goal of a 20% reduction.
+We increased our percentage of recycled and reused water from 11.7 in 2019 to 16.4 in 2020.

 Sustainability is not just something Xylem considers when designing products, we also strive to ensure that our offices and manufacturing facilities are run as efficiently as possible, including reducing our water usage and increasing our use of renewable energy sources.
 In 2019, solar panels were installed on the roof of our facility in Dubai, which provides energy to both the factory and our offices.
 In Texarkana, the process to clean parts was improved which resulted in saving more than three million gallons of water per year.
 “We are always looking at ways to continuously improve our processes to reduce our impact on the world around us.
 Here’s a look at how we’re advancing sustainability across our global ‘footprint.’ ”